B chromosome: In fungi

 Chromosome polymorphisms are very common among fungi.
 Different isolates of the same species often have a different chromosome number, with some of these additional chromosomes being unnecessary for normal growth in culture.
 The extra chromosomes are known as conditionally dispensable, or supernumerary, because they are dispensable for certain situations, but may confer a selective advantage under different environments.

 Supernumerary chromosomes do not carry genes that are necessary for basic fungal growth but may have some functional significance.
 For example, it has been discovered that the supernumerary chromosome of the pea pathogen Haematonectria haematococca carries genes that are important to the disease-causing capacity of the fungus.
 This supernumerary DNA was found to code for a group of enzymes that metabolize toxins, known as phytoalexins, that are secreted by the plant's immune system.
 It is possible that these supernumerary elements originated in horizontal gene transfer events because sequence analysis often indicates that they have a different evolutionary history from essential chromosomal DNA.

-The wheat-infecting fungal pathogen Zymoseptoria tritici contains 8 dispensable B-chromosomes - the largest number of dispensable chromosomes observed in fungi.
+The wheat-infecting fungal pathogen Zymoseptoria tritici contains 8 dispensable B chromosomes, which is the largest number of dispensable chromosomes observed in fungi.

+In plants

+B chromosomes are a significant reflection of genetic diversity between varying plant species.
+These supernumerary chromosomes are commonly observed in angiosperms, specifically the flowering plants bred through outcrossing.

+The obscure development of B chromosomes is supported by the irregularity of their appearances in specific species populations.
+The number of B chromosomes copied between cells within individual members of a plant population fluctuates.
+For example, the sister species Aegilops speltoides and Aegilops mutica possess copies of B chromosomes within their aerial tissues, while their roots exhibit an absence of these supernumerary chromosomes.

+The morphological structure and size of B chromosomes is different from normally-occurring chromosomes in both plants and mammals.
+Most often in plants, B chromosomes are notably "non-homologous and smaller than the smallest A-chromosome".